Apicurio/apicurio.github.io/_posts/2024-02-08-resolving-a-bug-in-apicurio-registry-kafkasql-storage-upgrade-process.md

 ## Solution

-We are working on a fix at the moment.
-I will update this article when it is available.
+We have released a fixed version `2.5.9.Final`🎉.
+Please update your deployment directly to this version.

 ## Notes